-Looking to learn more about some of the best online slots currently available in the UK?
+Looking to learn more about some of the best online slots currently available at UK online casinos?
 Then this is the place for you.
 Here at Inside Casino, we offer detailed reviews of a massive range of slots from some of the most revered online casino software providers in the industry.
 You’ll find unbiased assessments of slot games from the likes of NetEnt, Microgaming and IGT to name but a few.
 Our aim is to furnish you with as much useful information as possible so that you can get the most out of each online slot.

 Our casino slot reviews are organised into a large database which is constantly being updated.
 In evaluating each slot, we focus on a fixed set of criteria that can prove crucial to the overall enjoyment of the game, not to mention its ongoing success.
 These include special features, bonus rounds, RTP and responsivity.
 We also provide background information about all online slots that we review in order to give you the complete low-down on each title – knowledge is power after all!

 Everybody has their own preferences with regards to slot games.
 Some of you enjoy playing online slots steeped in Greek mythology.
 Some of you prefer the bare basics of retro games.
 Then there are those of you who can’t get enough of jungle-themed slot titles.
 Whatever you predilection may be, you’ll find reviews on all manner of online slot games at Inside Casino.
 However, before we delve into the different variants currently on the market, here’s a brief history of this captivating gambling game.

 Online slots can be traced back to the late 19th century and derive from mechanical countertop machines once used at US grocery stores.
 Known as trade simulators, these clumsy contraptions dispensed fruit-flavoured chewing gum – hence why cherry and melon symbols still decorate slot reels today.